RockefellerArchiveCenter/archivematica-local/ingest.md

 4. When *Job: Approve standard transfer*, appears on the screen, select *Approve transfer*.

 5. Complete any microservice that requires human intervention.
 When *Micro-service: Create SIP from Transfer* has completed, proceed to the **Ingest tab**.

+6. In in the **Ingest tab**, complete any microservice that requires human intervention.
+If a DIP will be created, in *Job: Upload DIP*, select *Upload DIP to ArchivesSpace* then follow the instructions in Manual Matching.

 ### Manual Matching